-The Mandel Foundation has awarded John Carroll University $25,000 to further a climate of inclusiveness on campus.
+The Mandel Foundation has again awarded John Carroll University $25,000 to further a climate of inclusiveness on campus.
 Funds are available to individuals and groups who will assist us in raising awareness, building respect for others and creating and promoting a culture of inclusiveness.
-Programs funded by the Mandel Grants must be implemented by November, 2012, and completed by December 14, 2012.
-Important note: Review of applications will begin on April 25, 2012, and will continue until the funds are allocated.
+Programs funded by the Mandel Grants must be implemented in either the Fall or Spring Term.
+Important note: Review of applications will begin on October 22, 2013 and will continue until the funds are allocated.

 Students, faculty, staff and administrators, as well as student organizations, departments and offices are encouraged to submit Grant Proposals for creative and innovative activities and programs to help further a climate of inclusiveness on the JCU campus.
 The grants will support projects such as, but not limited to, campus programs, outreach activities, exhibits, performances, hosted discussion groups, student research projects, symposia, on campus training and development opportunities, cross-cultural dialogues and campus community events.